Skip to main content

 What public court records show

-Public federal court records list Alcon Laboratories, Inc. as an employer in 29 employment matters between 2002 and 2020.
+Public federal court records list Alcon Laboratories, Inc. as an employer in 20 distinct federal employment cases between 2002 and 2019.

-Of the 23 matters with a recorded outcome, the most common were: 16 ended in a ruling for the employer, 3 were sent back to a lower court, 3 were dismissed, and 1 ended in a ruling for the worker.
+Of the 18 trusted published opinions analyzed, the most common outcomes were: 15 ended in a ruling for the employer, 2 were dismissed, and 1 were sent back to a lower court.

-The most common claims on record were Discrimination, Breach Of Contract, and Retaliation.
+The most common claims on record were Discrimination, Retaliation, and Breach Of Contract.

 These figures summarize publicly available U.S. federal court records only.
 Most workplace disputes are resolved privately and never appear in litigation.
 A case outcome reflects many factors and is not a finding that any employer violated the law.